March 23, 2015

 "Assessing Future Water Availability in Arid Regions Using Composition and Salience of Decision Criteria"

-By Afreen Siddiqi, Visting Scholar, Science, Technology, and Public Policy Program, Farah Ereiqat and Laura Diaz Anadon, Assistant Professor of Public Policy; Associate Director, Science, Technology, and Public Policy Program; Co-PI, Energy Technology Innovation Policy research group
+By Afreen Siddiqi, Visiting Scholar, Science, Technology, and Public Policy Program, Farah Ereiqat and Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Belfer Center for Science and International Affairs

 Water resources development options are usually selected on a least-cost basis.
 While economic considerations are dominant in choosing projects, there are also a mix of other factors including social demands, political expediency, social equity, and environmental considerations that impact final decisions and development of water supply systems.
 Understanding local priorities in water resource management decisions can allow for forming expectations of future regional water availability.
 In this research, the authors propose that future water availability in arid regions may be assessed by considering key projects that have been identified or planned by regional experts.